filippi-claudia/champ/README.md

 diffusion Monte Carlo algorithms.

-The European branch of the code is currently developed by Claudia Filippi and Saverio Moroni, with significant contributions by Claudio Amovilli and other collaborators.
+The European branch of the code is currently developed by Claudia Filippi and Saverio Moroni, with significant contributions by Ravindra Shinde, Nicolas Renaud, Victor Azizi, Edgar Landinez, and Stuart Shepard.

 CHAMP has three basic capabilities: